launchdarkly-labs/project-migrator/README.md

 ## Additional Features
 * Restart a failed migration
 * Merge one project into another
+* Duplicate a project in the same instance
+* Select specific flags to copy
+* Select specific flags to ignore

 ## What it doesn't migrate:
 * AI Configs